opsidao/api_blueprint_server/README.md

 Dyno.

-Notice that I basically have no idea about node so you wouldn't be too precautious if you checked the code before using this... you've been warmed ;)
+Notice that I basically have no idea about node so you wouldn't be too precautious if you checked the code before using this... you've been warned ;)

 ## Configuration